 Applying for a chaperone licence

 Any trustworthy person male or female can apply to be a chaperone.
 You need to enjoy working with children of all ages [up to compulsory school age] and be able to understand them.
-As much of your time is spent 'hanging around' production sets/theatres you will need patience and resourcefulness to deal with bored children.
+As much of your time is spent 'hanging around' production, sets/theatres you will need patience and resourcefulness to deal with children waiting around.

 It is Bedford Borough Council’s practice that inspections are carried out at places of entertainment within Bedford.
-The Child Employment Officer carrying out the inspection would make him/herself known to the chaperone on arrival and will have identification with him/her.
+The Licensing Officer carrying out the inspection would make him/herself known to the chaperone on arrival and will have identification with him/her.